You’ve made the same resolution three years in a row.

 So the idea stays where it’s safest.

 In your notes app.
 Maybe a Notion doc.
-Maybe a folder called "startup shit" you won’t open till next December.
+Maybe a folder called "app ideas" you won’t open till next December.

 There's a reason most people never start.